priyaasuresh/Big-Data-UE19CS322/README.md

 # Folders:

-Assignment1 - Mapper and Reducer
+Assignment 1: Analysis of US Road Accident Data

-Assignment2 - Page Rank
+Assignment 2: Implementation of Page Rank Algorithm with Embeddings for Wikipedia

-Assignment3 - Spark
+Assignment 3: Analysis of Earth Surface Temperature using Spark

 # Team:
 Nikhila Priya